 Sometimes, I get ideas that are crazy.
 Sometimes, I share those ideas.
 And sometimes, they become even better than I imagined!
 That’s what happened with this little project.
 I’ve been wanting to decorate a themed tree for awhile; our family tree is always a mishmash of all kinds of items that are important to us and I love it … but it leaves me craving that picture perfect holiday scene.
 A sure way for me to take an idea from my head and make it a reality is to make myself accountable to someone else.
 So, I reached out to some fellow New Brunswick bloggers and asked if they’d like to work together on creating some New Brunswick-themed Christmas trees!

 I think it took mere seconds for Jenna (There’s a Shoe for That) and Ruth Ann (Everything Unscripted) to jump on board.
-Then Ingrid (Ingrid Elyse) stepped up to sponsor a The NB Box prize for folks who took part in this project in 2018.
-(Sorry, we haven’t relaunched this for 2019.)
+Then our friend Ingrid stepped up to sponsor a The NB Box prize for folks who took part in this project in 2018.
+(Sorry, we haven’t relaunched.)

 The NB Box is a fabulous way to pamper yourself or someone else, perfect for everyone from your best friend to your new client to your family living away.
 Each box is filled with carefully curated locally-made products – and you can pick and choose what’s in your box!
 We also had a few special runner-up prizes to gift – these beautiful hand-made New Brunswick tartan-inspired ornaments, handcrafted especially for the #MyNBChristmasTree 2018 contest!